MichaelFernandoKingLuise/Train-Detection-Arduino-With-YOLOv8-Python-OpenVINO/README.md

 This repository presents a train detection system developed using YOLOv8 and implemented in Python, with optimizations provided by OpenVINO.
-The system leverages YOLOv8 for detecting and tracking trains in video feeds, with enhanced performance achieved through OpenVINO integration.
+The system leverages YOLOv8 for detecting and tracking trains in video feeds, with enhanced performance achieved through OpenVINO integration